 South storm: Fender benders, food runs, disrupted inaugural

-A winter storm stalking the South disrupted a new governor's inaugural ceremonies in North Carolina, triggered hundreds of fender benders in Tennessee and led shoppers to empty out shelves of bread and milk.
-Road workers manning 12-hour shifts rushed to pre-treat roads as states of emergency were declared in Alabama, Georgia and the Carolinas as the storm closed in amid threats of snow, sleet, freezing rain and gusting winds.
+A winter storm striking the South disrupted a new governor's inauguration in North Carolina, coated roads with hazardous ice and snow in parts of Georgia and Alabama and triggered hundreds of fender benders in Tennessee.
+Road workers manning 12-hour shifts pre-treated roads after states of emergency were declared in Alabama, Georgia and the Carolinas - racing the storm as it closed in on a wide swath of the Southeast with a messy mix of snow, sleet and freezing rain.

 Add your comments below